rosamakinen/minishell/README.md

 ## :mag_right: About

-This project focuses on creating a simple shell, a command-line interpreter that allows users to interact with the operating system by executing commands and managing processes.
+This project focuses on creating a shell, a command-line interpreter, based on bash, that allows users to interact with the operating system by executing commands and managing processes.

 ##  :paperclip: Features